Doubts about the rich-poor nation divide loom over U.N. climate debate

 While the UAE and China, among others, have made voluntary contributions toward financing cleaner energy in some of the world’s poorer nations, they reject the idea of being required to contribute toward the $100 billion goal.

-The UAE through its renewable energy assistance programme has financed renewable energy projects from solar in Fiji and Afghanistan to a mini hydroelectric project in Argentina, Al Jaber says.
+The UAE through its renewable energy assistance program has financed renewable energy projects from solar in Fiji and Afghanistan to a mini hydroelectric project in Argentina, Al Jaber says.

 Reporting By Valerie Volcovici; Editing by Janet Lawrence